oneapi-src/oneDPL/documentation/library_guide/parallel_api/parallel_range_algorithms.rst

 * ``std::ranges::views::all``: A range adaptor object that returns a view that includes all elements of its range argument.
 * ``std::ranges::iota_view``: A range factory that generates a sequence of N elements, which starts from an initial value and ends by final N-1.
 * ``std::ranges::single_view``: A view that contains exactly one element of a specified value.
-* ``std::ranges::subrange``: A utility that combines together an iterator and a sentinel into a single object that models a view.
+* ``std::ranges::subrange``: A utility that combines an iterator and a sentinel into a single object that models a view.
 * ``std::ranges::transform_view``: A range adaptor that represents a view of a underlying sequence after applying a transformation to each element.
 * ``std::ranges::reverse_view``: A range adaptor that produces a reversed sequence of elements provided by another view.
 * ``std::ranges::take_view``: A range adaptor that produces a view of the first N elements from another view.